OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

 - Files hosted on the CDN will use a Geographic 2D CRS for the GeoTIFF GeoKeys.
-  That CRS is intended to be the interpolation CRS as defined in `OGC Abstract Specification Topic 2 <http://docs.opengeospatial.org/as/18-005r4/18-005r4.html>`_, that is the CRS to which grid values are refered to.
+  That CRS is intended to be the interpolation CRS as defined in `OGC Abstract Specification Topic 2 <http://docs.opengeospatial.org/as/18-005r4/18-005r4.html>`_, that is the CRS to which grid values are referred to.

   Given that they will nominally be related to the EPSG dataset, the `GeodeticCRSGeoKey
   <http://docs.opengeospatial.org/is/19-008r4/19-008r4.html#_requirements_class_geodeticcrsgeokey>`_